ACHYUTAM2004/ACHYUTAM2004/README.md

 ## Music Genre Classification App 🎵
 A machine learning-based app that classifies music genres from audio files by extracting features (MFCCs, chroma, spectral contrast) using Librosa employing a TensorFlow/Keras model with a Streamlit UI for real-time predictions; it overcomes varying audio qualities through noise reduction and feature normalization, with plans to expand the dataset, support live audio input, and recommend similar artists.

+## Synapse AI 🧠
+Synapse AI is an intelligent, multi-modal learning partner designed to help users deeply understand complex topics.
+It goes beyond simple Q&A by offering personalized guided lessons with step-by-step instructions and mini-quizzes to ensure mastery.
+The agent can learn from various sources, including PDFs, YouTube videos, and real-time web searches, and adapts all its explanations and quizzes to the user's specific knowledge level (Beginner, Intermediate, or Expert).
+With secure user authentication, it remembers past conversations and tracks progress towards learning goals, creating a truly adaptive and continuous educational experience.

 ## Resume Ranking System 📄
 An automated system categorizes and ranks resumes into domains like Data Science, Web Design, and Java Development.
 It leverages Python with PyPDF2 and spaCy for data extraction, Supabase for storage, and a Streamlit interface for presentation.
 The system efficiently handles multiple resume formats using a weighted scoring algorithm.
 Upcoming enhancements include NLP-based semantic analysis, domain-specific feedback, and multilingual support.